YZUCAM/THzRefractIdxGUI/README.md

 **Fabry–Pérot Effect**<br>
 If the sample is thin enough, you may should consider Fabry–Pérot Effect.
 Ticking the Fabry–Pérot check box, the model will include the Fabry–Pérot Effect to the simulation.

+**Data Format**<br>
+The required data format is csv format.<br>
+For single THz trace, two column is required with first column is time, unit is ps, the second column is THz transmission .<br>
+For dataset, six column is required.
+- Col1 and col2 is time and intensity for blank reference trance.
+- Col3 and col4 is time and intensity for substrate.
+- Col5 and col6 is time and intensity for sample on the substrate.

+**Global Phase Delay**<br>
+Those time delays are easily identified in the time domain spectrum.
+They are just those pulse delay.
+- Sub: the time difference between substrate trace and blank reference trace (used in mode 2).
+- Sample: the time difference between sample trace and blank reference trace (used in mode 1).
+- Sample+Sub: the time difference between sample on the substrate and the substrate trace (used in mode 2)